 Sociology of Sport and Social Justice

-Sociology of sport and relevance to students and sport colleagues
+Why teach the sociology of sport and how is it relevant to students and other sport colleagues?

 Chair: Philippa Velija (Solent University)